 To subscribe to Accessibility Updates notifications via email, follow this Notify link.

-Due to emergency repairs to a large duct cover in the vicinity of the accessible parking bays outside Engineering on Library Road, regrettably, it is essential for some of those spaces to be taken out of action for the duration of the works.
-This is unavoidable due to the location of the damaged duct cover.
-During the works, we will strive to maintain access to at least 2 of the 5 accessible parking bays.
-If you need access to accessible parking and these spaces are full, you may park considerately on the double yellow lines opposite the bays but a valid blue badge or disability permit must be displayed at all times.
+Due to emergency repairs to a water pipe in the vicinity of the accessible parking bays outside Junction in CP8a, regrettably, it is essential for some of those spaces to be taken out of action for the duration of the works.
+This is unavoidable due to the location of the broken pipe.
+During the works, If you need access to accessible parking and these spaces are still closed, you may park considerately on the double yellow lines opposite the bays but a valid blue badge or disability permit must be displayed at all times.

-It is anticipated that the works will take place throughout March.
-Updates will be posted when works are complete.
+It is anticipated that the works will take place over the next few weeks.
+Updates will be posted when available.